ktustanowski/DurationReporter/README.md

 ```

 ## Units
-Measurement is done using `mach_absolute_time()` because its provides more accurate data than regular Date objects.
+Measurement is done using `mach_absolute_time()` because it provides more accurate data than regular Date objects.
 Milliseconds are used as default unit when creating the report but you can easily change this:
 ```
 DurationReporter.timeUnit = Nanosecond()
 ```